jenzie/pac-man/features.md

 Version v1.0
 ============

-* Pacman wins when all orbs are eaten.
+* Pac-man wins when all orbs are eaten.

 Version v1.1